ps1dr3x/lachesis/README.md

 #### "Too many open files" error

-Some Linux distributions are configured with a very low limit on the number of maximum opened files.
+Some Linux distributions are pre-configured with a low limit on the number of maximum opened files.
 Depending on the number of concurrent requests and other factors, that limit might be reached, crashing the software.

 The limits can usually be increased in the following files.
-This is only an example, depending on the machine configuration and overall load they can be set higher or lower, only for an user or only for root.
+This is only an example, depending on the machine configuration and overall load they can be set higher or lower, only for a user or only for root.

 - PAM (/etc/security/limits.conf)
   ```